Context in LLMs: What Determines It, What It Costs, and What Actually Works

 schemas/" - "Tests use factory_boy fixtures, not raw object creation"

-A model that can't reason across long context will generate code that is locally correct but stylistically alien to the codebase.
+This is not stored in any single file.
+It emerges from reasoning across the aggregate context.
+A model that can't do this generates code that is locally correct but stylistically alien to the codebase.

 Multi-Step Plan Coherence